wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/4-examine-process-migrate-windows-clients.md

 If you can't, or prefer not to do an in-place upgrade, you can do a migration.
 The migration process supports two scenarios:

  -  **Side-by-side migration**.
 With a side-by-side migration, there are two devices - the device currently in use (source) and the new device (target).
-The source device’s user data and application settings are moved to a migration store, such as a network location.
+The source device's user data and application settings are moved to a migration store, such as a network location.
 The target device receives a fresh install of the OS.
 Applications are reinstalled on the target device, and the user data and application settings are migrated back to the device from the migration store.
  -  **In-place migration**.
 With an in-place migration, the source and target are the same device.

 The migration process includes the following steps: